CongFu: Conditional Graph Fusion for Drug Synergy Prediction: Introduction

-Inspired by the concept of fusion and the incorporation of a larger amount of contextual information in graph encoding, we introduce CongFu (Conditional Graph Fusion) for conditional graph pair scoring with a specific application of drug synergy prediction.
-The proposed layer includes context propagation and bottleneck, which work together to efficiently fuse two graphs and a context of their interaction.
+Therefore, inspired by the concept of information fusion and the incorporation of a larger amount of contextual information in graph encoding, we introduce CongFu (Conditional Graph Fusion) for conditional drug pair scoring with a specific application of drug synergy prediction.
+The proposed layer includes context propagation and bottleneck, which work together to efficiently fuse two molecular graphs and a cell line.
 We present a technique for utilizing the proposed layer and evaluate the framework’s performance on 12 benchmarks.
 The results indicate that our architecture outperforms existing approaches, and the inclusion of the CongFu layer tends to benefit other graph-based architectures.
 Additionally, we conduct ablation studies to emphasize the importance of every component in the proposed layer.
+Our explainability framework helps interpret model predictions, revealing the impact of drugs on specific genes.

-To sum up, our contribution can be stated as follows: 1) We propose a novel CongFu layer for conditional graph pair scoring and apply it to drug synergy predictions 2) We conduct an ablation study to highlight the importance of fusion between graphs and to explore an appropriate place for initiating information sharing 3) We set the new state-of-the-art for 11 benchmarks derived from the DrugComb database in inductive and transductive setups.
+To sum up, our contribution can be stated as follows: 1) We propose a novel CongFu layer for conditional graph pair scoring and apply it to drug synergy predictions 2) We conduct an ablation study to highlight the importance of fusion between graphs and to explore an appropriate place for initiating information sharing 3) We set the new state-of-the-art for 11 benchmarks derived from the DrugComb database in inductive and transductive setups 4) We provide the interpretability of our model to gain biological insights on gene-drug interactions.